 The mixture of sand, snow and the wonderful golden light of the setting sun made for a memorable hour.

-a past partner could see why I was chomping at the bit to get some photos!
+someone could see why I was chomping at the bit to get some photos!
 The first time seeing the dunes and experiencing them up close was truly splendid.

 With the brilliant night sky above and the almost deserted camp ground, the park had a feel that most people did not get to experience.
 With the right clothing and gear, an early winter trip did not have to be foreboding..but perhaps even preferable to peak season.
 The stunning views, deep blue sky, wonderful winter lighting and the sparseness of the crowds all contributed to perhaps the perfect conditions for us to experience the park.